Following is information that may be helpful.

 Excused Withdrawals (EW) and Refunds due to Extraordinary Conditions

-- Students who have already dropped their class are eligible to request a withdrawal due to extraordinary conditions, by completing the VCCCD COVID-19 Excused Withdrawal form in the student portal.
+Student who have already dropped a class on or after March 9th, are eligible to request a withdrawal due to extraordinary conditions, by completing the district wide form that will be made available in their portal.
 Excused Withdrawals will not negatively impact GPA, financial aid eligibility, or transfer.

-- Students who are currently still enrolled in their Spring 2020 classes may to request a withdrawal due to extraordinary conditions, by completing the CCCD COVID-19 Excused Withdrawal form in the student portal.
+Students who are currently still enrolled in their Spring 2020 classes may to request a withdrawal due to extraordinary conditions, by completing the district wide form that will be made available in their portal.
 Excused Withdrawals will not negatively impact GPA, financial aid eligibility, or transfer.

 April 10, 2020 7:50 a.m.